-Gregory McAloon, an associate with Tripp Scott, focuses his practice in the areas of land use, governmental affairs, commercial real estate, and entrepreneurial business.
+Gregory McAloon, a director with Tripp Scott, focuses his practice in the areas of land use, governmental affairs, commercial real estate, and entrepreneurial business.

 McAloon routinely represents developers and landowners before state and local governing bodies to obtain necessary approvals for the development and redevelopment of property.
 Relevant experience includes assisting in the development and approval of: marinas; residential apartments and condominiums; commercial condominiums; hotels; automobile fueling stations; convenience stores; and liquor stores.
 McAloon also assists clients in obtaining the necessary regulatory approvals with licensing agencies to obtain licenses for certain regulated industries, including for the sale of alcoholic beverages.